hopedeveloper08/hopedeveloper08/README.md

 ---

-## Summary
+## About me

-Django developer with 1+ years of experience in developing web applications, APIs, and microservices.
+Python developer with 1+ years of experience in developing web applications, APIs, and microservices.
 Proficient in python and back-end development using Django, with experience in RESTful services and databases.
 Passionate about clean, maintainable, test code and best practices in software development. familiar with machine learning.

 ---

 ## Abilities

-- Python scripts development
+- Scripting with Python
-- Web application and microservice development with Django, Flask
+- Web application development with Django
-- API development with DRF (Django Rest Framework), FastAPI
+- API services development with Django Rest Framework (DRF), FastAPI
-- Web user interface development with HTML and Bootstrap5
-- Development of machine learning models
+- Building machine learning models

 ---